ROBOTIS-GIT/emanual/docs/en/software/rplus1/manager.md

 - Parameters that can be set and tested for each device are shown in the table.
 Clicking on a Dynamixel Name/ID  will call a subwindow to set or test the parameter.
 The subwindow simplifies the process of setting the parameter for the user.
 - The image above is a screen shot of RoboPlus manager when the "Goal Position" parameter is clicked.
 A subwindow is shown on the lower right hand corner when any row is clicked.
 However, no subwindow will be displayed if only values need to be shown.

-`Note` When an actuator with an ID in ① is double clicked, the actuator is selected and its LED will blink for a moment.
+**NOTE** : When an actuator with an ID in ① is double clicked, the actuator is selected and its LED will blink for a moment.
 This is used to check where the actuator is located.
 {: .notice}

-`Note` Actuators can be managed in a group.
+**NOTE** : Actuators can be managed in a group.
 {: .notice}

 ### [ID Setup](#id-setup)